 By the Treaty of St. Mary’s, Ohio, in October 1818, the Lenape ceded their lands in Indiana for lands west of the Mississippi River for an annual annuity of $4,000.
 Over the next few years, they settled on the James River in Missouri, eventually occupying about 40,000 acres.
 At this time, many of the Lenape began to migrate to Texas.

 In 1829, the “Treaty of the James Fork” forced them to move further west to Kansas.
 These lands, consisting of about 1,000,000 acres, were located west of the Missouri River and north of the Kansas River.

-In 1854 Congress passed the Kansas–Nebraska Act, which created the Territory of Kansas and opened the area for white settlement.
-Within no time, hundreds of white trespassers were trespassing, cutting timber, and building houses on the tribes’ lands.
-They were reluctant to negotiate for yet another relocation, but they feared serious trouble with white settlers.
+In 1854 Congress passed the Kansas–Nebraska Act, which created Kansas Territory and opened the area for white settlement.
+Within no time, hundreds of whites were trespassing, cutting timber, and building houses on the tribes’ land.
+They were reluctant to negotiate for another relocation but feared serious trouble with white settlers.
 By 1860, the Delaware had reached a consensus to leave Kansas, and the tribe purchased land from Cherokee Nation and established their headquarters near present-day Bartlesville, Oklahoma.